Ilhan Omar slammed on 9/11 anniversary by victim's son after 'some people did something' quote

 He continued: “On that day 19 Islamic terrorists, members of Al Qaeda, killed over 3,000 people and caused billions of dollars of economic damage.
 Is that clear?”

+TRUMP SAYS 9/11 IS 'SEARED INTO OUR SOUL' AS NATION REMEMBERS 18 YEARS LATER

-As Haros Jr. spoke, he was just steps away from the site of the former World Trade Center's south tower -- where his 76-year-old mother, Frances, walked into work one pleasant Tuesday morning and never returned home.
+As Haros Jr. spoke, he was standing just steps away from the site of the former World Trade Center's south tower — where his 76-year-old mother, Frances, walked into work one pleasant Tuesday morning and never returned home.

 “But as to whom?
 I was attacked.
 Your relatives and friends were attacked,” Haros Jr. said, looking out to the crowd.
 “Our constitutional freedoms were attacked and our nation’s founding on Judeo-Christian principles was attacked."

 He added: “That’s what some people did,” Haros Jr. concluded.
 “Got that now?
-We are here today Congresswoman to tell you and the Squad just who did what to whom.
+We are here today congresswoman to tell you and the Squad just who did what to whom.
 Show respect in honoring them, please.”

+KRISTIN CAVALLARI'S 9/11 SOCIAL MEDIA TRIBUTE SLAMMED AS 'INSENSITIVE' AND 'TONE DEAF'

 Omar tweeted about the attacks on Wednesday around the same time Haros Jr. was making his remarks, though it wasn't immediately clear if Omar's tweet was in response to his words.